HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-3-ng-repeat-directive.md

 **If you want to check out the finished app,** [you can see it here]({{site.baseurl}}/turtlefacts).

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### Angular Video Tutorial Goodness

-As always, for those of you more visually inclined this full tutorial is in video form below.
-For the rest of you continue reading below the video for the same content in written form.

-{% include video-embed.html videoID="iAX67gisQ2M" %}

 [The next part of the series can be found here.]({{site.baseurl}}/projects/4-bootstrap-modal/)